igaboc/personal-website/README.md

 Main Headings: [Noto Sans](https://fonts.google.com/specimen/Noto+Sans) - Originally this was meant to be 'Mina', a font I used in figma, unfortunately this was not available in Google fonts, and had to settle for Noto Sans as a replacement

 Paragraphs: [Ubunto Mono](https://fonts.google.com/specimen/Ubuntu+Mono)

+### Personal Logo

+After playing around with a number of fonts to use as my logo, I decided on using the Special Elite font which was still worked will with the overall theme of the project, but was still recognisably different from the fonts used in the body.

 ### Single Page and UX Design Decisions and Why.
 Here are some of the decisions why I choose a single page design over multiple pages: